dan1901/googleanalytics.monodroid/README.md

 Follow these steps to use the Google Analytics SDK in your Mono for Android app.

 1. Add a reference to the GoogleAnalytics.Monodroid Assembly
+2. Add the libGoogleAnalyticsV2.jar file (found in the Jars directory) to your app project and set its build action to "AndroidJavaLibrary"
 2. Update your manifest with the INTERNET and ACCESS\_NETWORK\_STATE permissions

 After performing the previous two steps you need to add a new resource file to the app with the following contents: